 FYI: “Bumper to Bumper” is a term commonly used to describe exclusionary vehicle protection plans.
 To clarify, autopom! offers exclusionary plans which assume all components in a vehicle are covered, apart from a list of exclusions.
 Throughout this article we will use the more commonly recognized term, “bumper-to-bumper,” to describe exclusionary plan options.

-If you have been car shopping, you have likely heard the phrase “bumper to bumper warranty” before.
-In fact, all the new cars come with the factory ‘bumper-to-bumper’ protection.
-Additionally, an extended warranty is offered, while purchasing any vehicle.
+When car shopping, the phrase “bumper to bumper warranty” comes up more often than not.
+After all, new cars come with the factory bumper-to-bumper protection.
 But what does the phrase, ‘bumper-to-bumper’ really mean?

-The reason they are commonly referred to as “bumper-to-bumper” is that these plans will include coverage for all the major systems of your vehicle:
+They are commonly referred to as “bumper-to-bumper” because these plans will include coverage for all the major systems of your vehicle: